xiangz19/cursor_usage_detail/README.md

 The full prompt/specification used to create this extension is available in [CHROME_EXTENSION_GUIDE.md](./CHROME_EXTENSION_GUIDE.md).
 This document describes the requirements, data processing, and UI logic in detail.

 The PRD specification for Version 2 (new version) is available in [Cursor Usage Detail Extension PRD & Implementation Plan.md](./Cursor%20Usage%20Detail%20Extension%20PRD%20%26%20Implementation%20Plan.md).

-This document contains the comprehensive requirements and implementation plan for the advanced dashboard.
+The PRD specification for Version 2.1 (caching & performance enhancements) is available in [PRD V2.1 - Caching & Performance Enhancements.md](./PRD%20V2.1%20-%20Caching%20%26%20Performance%20Enhancements.md).
+This document outlines the caching implementation and performance improvements.

 ## Files